psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 ```
 The key values here are `NTP0` (which represents the time, but not displayed here), and `NTP2`, which represents the PPS; I believe the "Prec" (precision) column is what identifies this but am not sure.
 These NTP# values are key for the next step.

-Create your own NTP configuration with these contents as `ntp.conf`, but don't copy it to `/etc` yet.
-We're going to test this configuration in place before installing it.
+Create your own NTP configuration with this content as `ntp.conf`:

 ```bash
 admin@NTPSERVER01:~/ntpsec $ sudo touch /etc/ntp.conf